carbon-language/carbon-lang/docs/design/generics/details.md

 code for `AddAndScaleGeneric`.
 So `AddAndScaleGeneric` is using a [static-dispatch witness table](terminology.md#static-dispatch-witness-table).

-Note that this implementation strategy only works for impls the caller knows that the callee needs.

 ## Interfaces recap

 Interfaces have a name and a definition.